Padiooo/ReMouse/README.md

 # ReMouse

-ReMouse apps are 2 applications (WPF and Xamarin) to use your phone as a remote mouse and keyboard.
+ReMouse apps are 2 applications (WPF and Xamarin.Forms or  [Xamarin](https://github.com/Padiooo/ReMouseXamarin)) to use Android phone as a remote mouse and keyboard.